coala/coala/docs/Users/Tutorials/Git_Help.rst

       - Reviewer wants something changed (This also causes gitmate to fail)

 It's highly unlikely that your PR will be accepted on the first attempt - but don't worry that's just how it works.
-It helps us keeping *coala* **clean** and **stable**.
+It helps us maintain *coala* **clean** and **stable**.

 .. seealso::